A new private island hotel in the Solent - save 55%

 By now, it was the late Fifties.
 Morgan moved to Los Angeles to become an actor.
 A family put him up and fed him as he was penniless.
 After a while, he got a job as a transcript clerk at LA's City College.
 The pay was terrible, but the acting, dancing and singing classes were free.
 He proved to be excellent at dance-movement, and was encouraged to pursue dancing work, which might lead into acting.
 Indeed, his first paycheck came as a dancer - as a member of the Cabaret Union, he danced at the World Fair in 1964.
 But, having only begun dance at 22, and having never been particularly athletic, he lacked confidence and, anyway, he wanted to act NOW.
 Eventually, he got the job that changed everything, as a member of the Inca Chorus in a bus'n'truck tour of The Royal Hunt Of The Sun.
 Also an understudy, his chance came when he came on as sub in Des Moines.
 "The feeling of rightness and power that washed over me on the stage," he later told Graham Fuller "came as a revelation to me.
 I said to myself 'THIS is what you do, THIS is where you really shine'".

 He moved to New York and, trying to build experience, he auditioned for everything.
 Jobs were hard to come by and he continually went hungry, often starving for days before he'd ask his friends for help.
 Sometimes you have to swallow your pride before you get to swallow anything else.
 Making his off-Broadway debut in 1967 in a contentious production called The Niggerlovers (concerning the Freedom Riders of the civil rights movement), he was suddenly on a thrilling $72 a week.
+Again, he's said he did not take the role for political reasons - "I was just trying to stay alive in New York".
+Still, "It was wonderful," he recalled.
+"I wasn't hungry anymore, and neither was my dog".
+The next year brought a further step up, in an all-black Broadway version of Hello Dolly!, starring Pearl Bailey.

 Throughout the Sixties, Freeman struggled hard off-Broadway, in regional theatre, taking anything to move on and up.
 He did historical plays, contemporary plays, Brecht, the lot.
 He remembers the first time his name was above the play's title on the billboard outside the theatre.
 It was a three-character play and, on the first night, the leading man forgot his lines entirely, forcing them to close the curtains on him.
 The show shut after four sorry nights.
 Morgan also procured walk-on parts on TV and in the movies, his first appearance as an extra being in 1965, in Rod Steiger's strange, painful and infamous The Pawnbroker.
 Then came the Seventies, and the first real taste of fame.
 Strangely, considering he's now one of the most respected screen actors alive, this came with the TV series The Electric Company, a kind of prototype Sesame Street that taught kids phonetics and grammar via sketches, songs and cartoons.
 Co-starring with Rita Moreno and Bill Cosby, Freeman appeared as such characters as Easy Reader, Count Dracula, the Mad Scientist and, naturally given the roles to come, The Cop.